decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast.markdown

 ### Notes

+Note that the protocol only needs authenticated channels (no other cryptography) and that there is no need to

 Bracha used Reliable Broadcast to improve Ben-Or's [Asynchonrus Byzantine Agreement](https://allquantor.at/blockchainbib/pdf/ben1983another.pdf) from $n>5f$ to the optimal resilience of $n>3f$.

 Reliable broadcast requires sending $O(n^2)$ messages that contain the value $v$.
 In the next post of this series, we will see what we can improve if we allow using collision-resistant hash functions.

 Christian Cachin has [excellent course notes](https://dcl.epfl.ch/site/_media/education/sdc_byzconsensus.pdf) on Byzantine Broadcasts and Randomized Consensus including Bracha's Reliable broadcast.

 ### Scratch your Brains!